 Insect Net Price Range

 Insect nets are easy to make, and therefore very affordable.
 You can get an insect net for less than $5, and a set of nets for $20 or less, depending on the brand.
-There isn’t much variance in terms of quality regarding insect nets, so you’re free to choose whatever strikes your fancy.
+There isn’t much variance in terms of quality regarding insect sweep nets, so you’re free to choose whatever strikes your fancy.

-How We Choose the Best Best Insect Net
+Tips to Choose the Best Insect Net

 We choose our insect nets based on their size, shape, color, and brand history.